 By Harnack's inequality, and the comparison principle, \be v_N \asymp G_N(\cdot,x_0) \qquad \mbox { in } \Omega_N\setminus \Omega_1. \ee By a standard elliptic argument, we may extract a subsequence of $\{v_N\}$ that converges to a positive supersolution $v$ of the equation $Q'(u)=0$ in $\Omega$.
 Recall that $G_N(\cdot,x_0)\to G(\cdot,x_0)$.
 Hence, (\ref{vngn}) implies that $v\asymp G(\cdot,x_0)$ in $\Omega\setminus \Omega_1$, and in particular, $v$ is a positive solution in $\Omega\setminus \Omega_1$ of minimal growth in a neighborhood of infinity in $\Omega$.
 Note that $v\neq cG(\cdot,x_0)$ since $v$ is not singular at $x_0$.
 Since the equation $Q'(u)=0$ does not admit a global minimal solution in $\Omega$, it follows that $v$ satisfies $Q'(u)\gvertneqq 0$ in $\Omega$, and by Theorem~\ref{main}, $Q$ is strictly positive in $\Omega$. \end{proof} \mysection{Open problems} We conclude the paper with a number of open problems suggested by the above results which are left for future investigation.
 All these questions are already resolved when $p=2$.

 The first problem (Problem~\ref{pr:conv}) deals with the weakly lower semicontinuity and convexity of the functional $Q$.
 As was shown in Proposition~\ref{prwlsc}, $Q$ is weakly lower semicontinuous in a limited sense, a property which is closely related to convexity.
-However, it appears that $Q$ is not necessarily convex even if $Q\ge 0$ on $\core$, at least when $p>2$ (see, for instance, the elementary one-dimensional example at the end of \cite{dPEM}, and also the proof of [Theorem~7] in \cite{GS}).
-Note also that Proposition~\ref{prwlsc} does not assert that domain $D$ defined by \eqref{defD} is weakly closed. \begin{problem} Does $Q$ have a natural extension to a weakly closed set where it is weakly lower semicontinuous?
+However, $Q$ is not necessarily convex even if $Q\ge 0$ on $\core$: for $p>2$ see the elementary one-dimensional counterexample at the end of \cite{dPEM}, and also the proof of Theorem~7 in \cite{GS}, for $p<2$ see \cite{FHTdT}, Example~2.
+Note also that Proposition~\ref{prwlsc} does not assert that the domain $D$ defined by \eqref{defD} is weakly closed. \begin{problem} Does $Q$ have a natural extension to a weakly closed set where it is weakly lower semicontinuous?
 Under what conditions a nonnegative functional $Q$ of the form \eqref{Q} is convex? \end{problem} Clearly $Q$ is convex when $V\ge 0$ or $p=2$.
 The convexity of $Q$ gives rise to an energy space for the form $Q$ that would generalize the space $\mathcal{D}^{1,p}$, similarly to the known case $p=2$ \cite{PT2}.
 Indeed, if $Q$ is a nonnegative convex functional on $\core$, then it follows that $Q^\frac{1}{p}$ is a norm on $\core$.
 Moreover, by Theorem~\ref{main}, if $Q$ has a weighted spectral gap in $\Omega$, then the completion of $\core$ with respect to this norm is continuously imbedded into $L^p_\mathrm{loc}(\Omega)$.
 On the other hand, if $Q$ has a ground state $v$ in $\Omega$, then $v$ belongs to the equivalence class of $0$ in this completion, and there is no continuous imbedding of the completion even into $\mathcal{D}^\prime(\Omega)$.
 However, due to (\ref{Poinc}), the completion of $\core$ with respect to the norm induced by the right hand side of (\ref{Poinc}) is continuously imbedded into $L^p_\mathrm{loc}(\Omega)$. \begin{problem} Do the results of this paper extend to quasilinear functionals of the form

 where $A$ is a strictly positive definite matrix and $1<p\le q< \infty$? \end{problem} We note that Picone-type identity for the case $A(x)=a(x)I$ was established in \cite{JTY}.

 \begin{problem} Generalize the results of Section~\ref{sec:mingr} to the case $d<p<\infty$. \end{problem}